eugenewebdevs/about/README.md

 # About Eugene Web Devs

 Meet up with local web developers to network and learn about current technologies.
-Every last Thursday of the month, we'll host curated presentations and workshops focused on all things related to web development.
+Every last Thursday of the month, we'll host curated presentations focused on all things related to web development.

 We're enthusiastic about learning and getting to know each other in Eugene's growing tech scene.

 💻 🍕 🍺

+You don't have to bring anything and it is always free and open for everyone regardless of skill levels.

 Topics Include: